Our Supply Chain

 Iron Cauldron Colour Works custom dyes yarn in small batches to replicate methods used by 19th century dyers in rural Ontario.
 See more of Liam’s work here.

-The UCFS supports a grassroots network that promotes the development of a regional fibre system community through education, research, peer-to-peer knowledge exchange and building an inventory of materials, skills, processing equipment, expertise and knowledge within the network of farmers, mills, weavers, knitters, natural dyers and textile designers.
-Learn more about the Upper Canada Fibreshed here.
+The OFS supports a grassroots network that promotes the development of a regional fibre system community through education, research, peer-to-peer knowledge exchange and building an inventory of materials, skills, processing equipment, expertise and knowledge within the network of farmers, mills, weavers, knitters, natural dyers and textile designers.
+Learn more about the Ontario Fibreshed here.

 Pine Hollow Farm